mpv-player/mpv/DOCS/man/input.rst

     This option is relatively useless.
 Before mpv 0.18.1, it could be used to infer behavior of the ``volume`` property.

-``ao-volume`` (RW)
+``current-ao-volume``
     System volume.
 This property is available only if mpv audio output is currently active, and only if the underlying implementation supports volume control.
-What this option does depends on the API.
-For example, on ALSA this usually changes system-wide audio, while with PulseAudio this controls per-application volume.
+What this option shows depends on the API.
+For example, on ALSA this usually shows system-wide audio, while on PulseAudio per-application volume.

 ``ao-mute`` (RW)
-    Similar to ``ao-volume``, but controls the mute state.
-May be unimplemented even if ``ao-volume`` works.
+    Similar to ``current-ao-volume``, but controls the mute state.
+May be unimplemented even if ``current-ao-volume`` works.

 ``audio-codec``
     Audio codec selected for decoding.